-For example, our Social Optimization Platform targets your posts to Lookalike Audiences.
+You can target your posts to Lookalike Audiences.
 These are people who are similar to your current customers, website visitors, or Page fans.
 With this option, you won’t just see how your followers react to your content, but you’ll also get a glimpse of what potential customers want from your Facebook posts.

 4. Find your frequency of A/B testing